fabiohsan/n8n-nodes-zep-memory-v3/README.md

 2. Connect it between your **Chat Trigger** and **AI Agent** nodes
 3. Configure the **Thread ID** to identify unique conversations
 4. The node will automatically:
-   - Load conversation history for context
+   - Load Context Block (USER_SUMMARY + FACTS) for the AI Agent
    - Save new messages after AI responses
-   - Filter out empty messages
+   - Create threads automatically if they don't exist

 ### Example Workflow